My heart flutters

 And for fairy god mother who made a shoe

 That would help you find me

-I would have died by choking on a damn apple
+I would have died by choking on an apple

 I smile and look good